JannuSudhakar/wrdgen/README.md

 When a new letter is given to the network, it updates its state vector as follows:

-1.The letter is first converted to a onehot vector and concatenated with the x of the state vector:
+The letter is first converted to a onehot vector and concatenated with the x of the state vector:

     (x[0],m[0]) = (x + one_hot(incoming_letter),m)

-1.Then the state vector is passed through a number of gated units (the number was 6 when this was written):
+Then the state vector is passed through a number of gated units (the number was 6 when this was written):

     (x[0],m[0]) -GU1-> (x[1],m[1]) -GU2-> (x[2],m[2]) ...-GU6-> (x[6],m[6])